 Wi-Fi 6E devices

-At the receiving end, the Samsung Galaxy S21 Ultra phone has Wi-Fi 6E built in.
-Others are expected to jump in with their own hardware over the year.
+At the receiving end, the Samsung Galaxy S21 Ultra phone has Wi-Fi 6E built in and the new wireless standard is showing up in even more devices now.

-The good news is that the Wi-Fi Alliance has started certifying the new Wi-Fi 6E gear that it will not only work with existing systems but a new generation of wireless gear.
-By summertime, look for hundreds of Wi-Fi 6E products, from routers, laptops and tablets to phones and augmented reality headsets.
+The good news is that the Wi-Fi Alliance has certified that new Wi-Fi 6E gear will not only work with existing systems but a new generation of wireless gear.
+At the moment, there are already hundreds of Wi-Fi 6E products, from routers, laptops and tablets to phones and augmented reality headsets.